scbash/slimserver-platforms/Docker/README.md

 * you should either use `host` mode to automatically expose LMS on your network, or add another variable `EXTRA_ARGS` with the value `"--advertiseaddr=192.168.0.100"` (where you'd put your NAS' IP address) - see below for details.

 ### How to manually install plugins
 If you're a developer you might want to install plugins manually, before they are available through LMS' built-in plugin manager.
-In order to do so, put them inside `[config folder]/Cache/Plugins`, then restart LMS.
+In order to do so, put them inside `[config folder]/cache/Plugins`, then restart LMS.
 They should be available in thereafter.

 ### Passing additional launch arguments
 Starting with v8.4 an optional `EXTRA_ARGS` environment variable exists for passing additional arguments to Lyrion Music Server process.
 For example, disabling the web interface could be achieved with `EXTRA_ARGS="--noweb"`.

 ### Define the service's IP address
 Some plugins like eg. the Sounds & Effects, require the player to know the server's IP address.
 In the default `bridge` networking mode, the internal IP address would be different from what the player can see.
 Therefore playback would fail - unless we tell Lyrion Music Server what port to announce.
-This can be done using the above method to define the `--advertiseaddr` parameter:
+This can be done using the above method to define the `--advertiseaddr` parameter (do not put quotes around the parameter!):

 ```